 You will be informed of the admission decision by letter.
 Admission decisions are made by the program director in consultation with faculty and staff in the program.
 Meeting minimum application requirements and following admission procedures does not guarantee acceptance into the program.
 In order to provide personalized and high quality graduate training in clinical psychology, it is necessary to limit the size of the program; therefore, the admission process is competitive.
 Applicants are notified of the admission decision after all requirements of the admission process have been satisfied, including the interview.

-A letter of interest is needed with the application if a student wants to be considered for the graduate assistantship which is available to a first-year graduate student.
-The letter of interest is due by July 1st.
+A letter of interest is needed with the application if a student wants to be considered for the graduate assistantship which is available to a first-year full-time graduate student.
+The letter is due by July 1st.

 The Clinical Psychology Program offers one assistantship each year.
 Qualifications for the position are the following:

 • Full-time admission into the Graduate Clinical Psychology Program for the fall semester